Hood River Gorge Bike Hub

 1) Step One - Design Charette – Marino-Hiedel visit Hood River and meet with Art of Community to talk about the culture, diversity, history and nature in Hood River for design inspiration.

 2) Step Two - Concept Designs - Marino-Hiedel create three alternative concept directions.

-3) Step Three - Design Selection – Marino-Hiedel visit Hood River to present options to Art of Community to select a final design direction, followed by a presentation to the City of Hood River Redevelopment Agency for review and final approval on July 10, 2017.
+3) Step Three - Design Selection – Marino-Hiedel visit Hood River to present options to Art of Community to select a final design direction, followed by a presentation to the City of Hood River Redevelopment Agency for review and final approval.